elgranjero/EggIncProtos/ei/python/README.md

 ---

-The Discord user known as @derekantrican#4375 has several Python examples of how to make use of the API.
+The GitHub user known as derekantrican has several Python examples of how to make use of the API

 https://github.com/derekantrican/EggIncAPI/tree/master/python